Add and edit a shape in Pages on Mac

-To change the default curves to Bézier, choose Pages > Preferences (from the Pages menu at the top of your screen), then in the General tab, select “Curves default to Bézier.”
+To change the default curves to Bézier, choose Pages > Settings (from the Pages menu at the top of your screen), then in the General tab, select “Curves default to Bézier.”
 When you edit a shape that uses Bézier curves, you adjust the curve using handles on the point.

 Adjust the features of a shape